Home Mortgage Disclosure Act Notice

 Refusal of Debit Card or ATM Card.
 We have no responsibility for the failure of any ATM, participating merchant, financial institution or other party to accept your Debit Card or ATM Card.
 We will not be liable if an electronic terminal fails to function for any reason, whether or not this malfunction is known to us, nor will we be liable if your Debit Card or ATM Card is rejected or confiscated, either at an electronic terminal or through a merchant or financial institution, if previously reported lost or stolen and you attempt to use it.
 We will not be liable for consequential damages.

 Account Statement and Transaction Receipt(s).
 If your account has EFT transaction capability, you will get a monthly account statement.
-You will get a receipt at the time you make a transfer greater than $15 to or from your account using an ATM or POS terminal.
+You may elect to receive a receipt at the time you make a transfer to or from your account using an ATM or POS terminal.

 Our Liabilities for Failure to Make Transfers.
 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable if, for example: